 First, present your weakness.
 Then, elaborate and explain why you are trying to overcome it.
 Finally, discuss how you are working towards improving yourself.
 For example, you could answer like this:

-Other hardest interview questions and tips to answers
+Additional hardest interview questions and tips for answers

 How do you work under pressure?